danielsinclairtill/StoriesApp/Stories/README.md

 The architecture for this application is MVVM (model–view–viewmodel).

 ### Model
 The Model is what fetches, sorts, and handles all the data for this application.
 We use two contracts for the model;  [APIContract](Stories/Model/API/Contracts/APIContract.swift) and [StoreContract](Stories/Model/Store/Contracts/StoreContract.swift).
-These two contracts are protocols, which define what methods and members are needed to conform to within the model code for the application to recieve data correctly.
+These two contracts are protocols, which define what methods and members are needed to conform to within the model code for the application to receive data correctly.
 Utilizing contracts or protocols for the model layer allows for easier refactoring and testing.
 We can easily switch out how our API or Store code operates, as long as it conforms to the defined contracts.
 We can also test easier because using a model defined from protocols makes it injectable, and therefore mockable.

 ### View
 Views are represented by the view controllers.
 The view controller's responsibility is to manipulate the screen displayed on the application, and send any signals of user interaction to the view model when we need to interact with the model layer.
 We also use a design system singleton, [StoriesDesign](Stories/View/DesignSystem/StoriesDesign.swift) to retrieve any UI attributes we want use for our application (colors, fonts, etc.).
 The singleton retrieves the attributes from a created theme, which is based from the contract [ThemeContract](Stories/View/DesignSystem/Contracts/Theme.swift).
 We can create new themes that conform to this contract, to easily create new designs for the application.
+We can easily switch between themes and update any design attributes in any given view by subscribing to the `StoriesDesign.shared.output.theme` observable.

 ### ViewModel
-View models are defined and stored along with the view controllers themselves.
-Whenever a UI signal is made, we send signals the view model to handle any logic that must be called (populate or manipulate data, configure views, etc.).
-How the view model sends signals back to the view (view controller) is through either the [view model output contract](https://github.com/danielsinclairtill/StoriesApp/blob/9d112ebc27d7b8af08d6a2a32bdf4a588ef569eb/Stories/Stories/StoryDetail/StoryDetailViewModel.swift#L11) in the Delegate MVVM version, or through Rxswift Observables in the RxSwift MVVM version.
-The view controllers connection to these allows us to perform any view manipulations the view model requires.
+View models are defined and injected into the view controllers.
+Whenever a UI signals are made, we send those signals to the view model to handle any logic that must be called (populate or manipulate data, configure views, etc.).
+How the view model communicates with the view (view controller) is through RxSwift Observable Input and Output protocols ([example](https://github.com/danielsinclairtill/StoriesApp/blob/0e71b2a708876a23a6e5f049641a26b2653b6d50/Stories/Stories/StoryDetail/StoryDetailViewModel.swift#L30)).

 ## Testing
+### View
+Since the views communicate between the view models through protocols / contracts, we can create mock view models to populate data and logic that we want to test, to confirm how a specific view will display with specific configurations or states.
+When the mock state is set, we can utilize screenshot testing to ensure the view displays consistently.

+### ViewModel
-The tests ensure that each view controller's view model logic and interaction between the view and model layers executes as intended.
-Because we utilize the protocols / contracts between the view model to the model, and view model to the view, we are able to easily mock view manipulations, and mock model data during the tests.
+Because we utilize the protocols / contracts between the view model to the model, and view model to the view, we are able to easily mock view manipulations through RxSwift Observable mock events, and mock model data during the tests.

 ## Third Party Sources
+- [RxSwift](https://github.com/ReactiveX/RxSwift): for communicating between the architectural layers of this code by Observable signals
 - [Alamofire](https://github.com/Alamofire/Alamofire): for API requests in the model layer
 - [SDWebImage](https://github.com/SDWebImage/SDWebImage): for prefetching and downloading images
 - [ViewAnimator](https://github.com/marcosgriselli/ViewAnimator): for custom animations on collection views